ubinux/dnf/README.md

 ```
 #### (6) Upgrade
-&emsp;&emsp;You can choose the package that you want to upgrade after enter "upgrade" in main interface.
+&emsp;&emsp;You can choose the package that you want to upgrade after enter "Upgrade" in main interface.
 ```
         ┌────────────────────────────┤ Select package ├────────────────────────────┐
         │                                                                          │